ibrahimkh99/phishing-email-classifier./README.md

 ## License

-This repository is provided under the MIT License.
-See `LICENSE` for details.
+This project is licensed under the MIT License.
+See [LICENSE](LICENSE) for details.